Terrifier (film series): Comic books

 Between 2021 and 2022, a self-published two-issue limited comic book series adaptation of Terrifier was released by Damien Leone with illustrations by Steve McGinnis.

 Novels

-A novelization of Terrifier 2 by Tim Waggoner was released by Titans Books on October 29, 2024.
+Novelizations of Terrifier 2 and Terrifier 3 written by Tim Waggoner were released by Titans Books in 2024 and 2025 respectively.

 Television

 David Howard Thornton reprised his role as Art the Clown in the 2023 Peacock series Bupkis.
 Starring Pete Davidson as a fictionalized version of himself, the segment featured the character in a comedic scenario.
 Leone was involved with filming the segment for the series.

 In December 2024, it was announced that David Howard Thornton would appear as Art the Clown in A Very Special Terrifier Christmas, which was released on December 24, 2024.

 Video games

-In September 2024, Art the Clown appeared as a playable character in the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Modern Warfare III in an event called "The Haunting" and Fortnite Halloween event 2025 called Fortnitemare.
+A beat 'em up game titled Terrifier: The ARTcade Game was announced in October 2024 and released on November 21, 2025 on Nintendo Switch, PlayStation 5, Xbox Series X/S, and Windows.

-In October 2024, a beat 'em up game titled Terrifier: The ARTcade Game was announced and will be released in 2025 on Nintendo Switch, PlayStation 5, Xbox Series X/S, and Windows.
+Art the Clown appeared as a playable character in the battle royale game Call of Duty: Warzone, the first-person shooter game Call of Duty: Modern Warfare III, and the battle royale game Fortnite.
+A Terrifier chapter for the asymmetrical horror game Dead by Daylight will release in November 2026.